m-zagar/Fictional-restaurant-using-vanilla-HTML-CSS-and-JavaScript/README.md

 # Fictional restaurant using vanilla HTML, CSS and JavaScript
-A project for the "Development of web applications" class.
+A project for the "Development of Web Applications" class.
 (Undergraduate University Study of Computing)